-On a day to day basis though it can fall back in the priority list behind someone’s regular duties.
+On a day-to-day basis though it can fall back in the priority list behind someone’s regular duties.

-They can almost act as an extension to the IT team, with a much greater understanding of the day to day operations of their department and able to more efficiently spot potential cyber security risks.
+They can almost act as an extension to the IT team, with a much greater understanding of the day-to-day operations of their department and able to more efficiently spot potential cyber security risks.

 Do Your Staff Know What To Do If The Worst Does Happen?

-Eventually someone will make a mistake.
+Eventually, someone will make a mistake.

 The very worst thing that can happen if someone does make a mistake though is to not report it.
-The sooner a security breech is identified, the sooner steps can be taken to mitigate or solve it.
+The sooner a security breach is identified, the sooner steps can be taken to mitigate or solve it.

-Discussing culture again, your staff need to be aware that the first port of call should be to your IT Team and that they won’t be in ‘trouble’ for clicking a dodgy link or downloading a piece of software they thought was safe.
-The important thing is in fixing the problem, not in punishing for it.
+Discussing culture again, your staff needs to be aware that the first port of call should be to your IT Team and that they won’t be in ‘trouble’ for clicking a dodgy link or downloading a piece of software they thought was safe.
+The important thing is in fixing the problem, not in punishing it.

 Human error will occur and it’s your job to make sure that it doesn’t compound a problem.